mia-platform/documentation/docs/tutorial/console/console_common.md

 This section explains how to monitor your deployed services and pods.

-You must be in the _Runtime_ section of the console to perform this action.
+You must be in the _Runtime_ section of the Console to perform this action.

 ![Runtime Section](img/runtime-section.png)